vdbrink/vdbrink.github.io/buy/esphome_diy.md

 ## P1 cable for smart gas and energy meter

-With this cable you can read your smart meter to read the gas and energy consumption.
+With this cable, you can read your smart meter to read the gas and energy consumption.

 {{imgBasket}}<a href="https://s.click.aliexpress.com/e/_DCfNEdh" target="_blank">link 1 (Aliexpress)</a>